xregistry/spec/core/spec.md

 references an attribute in that entity (i.e. there is no `PATH`), then if the `EXPRESSION` does not match the entity, that entity MUST NOT be returned.
 In other words, a `404 Not Found` would be generated in the HTTP protocol case.

-At this time, this specification only supports filtering over scalar attributes defined at the root of the xRegistry entities (the Registry itself, Groups, Resources and Versions).
-The one exception to this is support for filtering on on maps (such as `labels`) where the value type of the map is a scalar.
-Implementations, and extension specifications, MAY define additional filtering capabilities.
-"Scalar" is defined as one of the variants of: boolean, numeric, string.
-If an implementation would like to enable filtering over a non-root attribute then it could consider duplicating that attribute's value into a new root attribute or as a `label`.

 **Examples:**